Politics of Nicaragua: Constitution

+In 1984, the electoral system was established in Nicaragua.
+The state completed its transition to an electoral democracy in 1990.
 In 1995, the executive and legislative branches negotiated a reform of the 1987 Sandinista constitution which gave extensive new powers and independence to the National Assembly, including permitting the Assembly to override a presidential veto with a simple majority vote and eliminating the president's ability to pocket veto a bill.
-Members of the unicameral National Assembly are elected to concurrent five-year terms.
+Members of the unicameral National Assembly were elected to concurrent five-year terms.
+The constitution guarantees a comprehensive range of rights related to association and assembly.
+These rights were upheld for three terms after the transition to democracy in 1990, but in 2007, with Ortega’s ascension to the Presidency, these rights were limited.